flxbe/bstruct/README.md

 | -------------------- | ------- | ------- |
 | bstruct              | 6.30 us | 4.47 us |
 | construct (compiled) | 29.2 us | 29.2 us |

+## Issues and Contributing

+I am very happy to receive any kind of feedback or contribution.
+Just open an issue and let me know.